-Is a need for instant gratification affecting my financial well-being?
+Is a need for instant gratification affecting my financial wellbeing?
 Are you like the child who can't resist immediately eating the marshmallow?
 Do you really need to eat out daily, that new flashier car, yet another new outfit, or that next-generation smartphone?
 Is this need for "instant gratification" keeping you from saving money to cover emergencies, or even worse, creating a mountain of debt that is stressing you out?
 Or are you perhaps doing without some of those things; looking forward to the future and delaying some immediate gratification to save money toward a home, a dream vacation, a business of your own, or perhaps a retirement account to secure a certain quality of life in the future?
 Ask yourself if those who do find ways to save money for these types of things possibly end up with greater potential for success and future joy than you will.

-Have you convinced yourself you cannot afford medical,
+Have you convinced yourself you cannot afford medical, disability, or life insurance protection to protect yourself and your loved ones from future potential financial devastation; while continuing to buy the latest gadgets and enjoying frequent

-disability, or life insurance protection to protect yourself and your loved ones from future potential financial devastation; while continuing to buy the latest gadgets and enjoying frequent restaurant meals and entertainment?
-Ask yourself if those who make sacrifices on some immediate pleasures to purchase insurance protection "just in case" will potentially have a more secure and more successful future than you will, if they suffer an unexpected illness or disability.
-Will their families be better off if they suffer an early death?
+Have you heard of the ford Marshmallow Exment conducted in 1972 by Stanford University chologist?
+In this exment, children are given a rshmallow and told they